 “My paintings pull into focus the areas between objects, revealing subjects in their own right within these negative spaces.
 In my work, I explore the contours and formal elements of bodies, mainly tree and human, observed from my plein-air studies of specific locations.
 By emphasizing the repetition of organic shapes and highlighting the relationship between light and changing color within a space, I attempt to share an intimate, sensorial experience of a moment in time with my viewer.”

 Lisa Horlander’s fascination with nature grew from her childhood under grand old trees and magnificent skies in the great Piney Woods of East Texas.
-Her oil paintings and watercolors explore the contours within branches and the negative spaces between objects.
-I am interested in the repetition of organic shapes, layering, the interaction of light through atmosphere, and color contrast, to capture movement and depth.
+Her paintings explore contours within branches, by emphasizing repetition of organic shapes and the interaction of light and atmosphere.

 Horlander enjoys walks through the lovely woods of East Texas with her son, and being a guinea pig for her husband’s culinary experiments.